Scottish Ambulance Service: Training academy

 The service has its own dedicated training academy within the campus of Glasgow Caledonian University, which opened in June 2011.
 The facility has purpose built classrooms, lecture theatres, syndicate rooms and a clinical simulation area that recreates a 16-bed hospital ward and Accident & Emergency department allowing realistic interaction with other trainee healthcare professionals.

 From 1996 until April 2011, the service used its own dedicated training college located at Barony Castle in Eddleston near Peebles.
 Set in 25 acre of formal gardens and woodlands, Barony was a residential training and conference centre with 78 bedrooms that allowed the service to carry out all its training in house.
 Between 1985 and 1996 it used the former Redlands women's and children's hospital in Glasgow's west end and prior to that the training school was based at Bangour Hospital before moving to Gartloch Hospital.

-Facts and figures

-In year ended 31 March 2020, the service: